 So what can you do?

 You may find out at the end of the day that you have more discoverable information in a case then you realized.
-Quite often it may be helpful in proving your case but at the very least knowing this information will help you ward off spoliation claims.
+Quite often it may be helpful in proving your case but at the very least knowing this information on permanently deleting files will help you ward off spoliation claims.